lukaszkusgithub/Python-dict-iterator/README.md

 # Python-dict-iterator
- A simple program to take every x files from a folder and copy them to a new folder
+ A simple program to take every x files from a folder and copy them to a new folder, filter folders and rename files.

 ## Usage to take every x files from a folder
 ```